-We entered San Francisco from the freeway from the downtown exit.
-After driving a long while up and down the incredibly steep hills (yes, they are steep) we left the car for a few hours in a parking garage (the location was at Beach Street) and explored the Fisherman’s Wharf area by foot.
-Beach Street garages had very reasonable rates and they had flat rates for the whole day on Saturdays.
+We entered San Francisco from the freeway from the downtown exit (Fremont Street).
+After driving a long while up and down the incredibly steep hills (yes, they are steep) we left the car for a few hours in a parking garage (Beach Street close to Pier 39 on the map) and explored the Fisherman’s Wharf area by foot.
+Beach Street garages had very reasonable parking rates and they had flat rates for the whole day on a Saturday.

 There are apps and websites with up to date information on parking spaces and rates.
 These handy tools helped us find where to park.
-Below are links to some of them that might be helpful to you, and you can look for more on Google.
+Below are links to a few that might be helpful, and look for more on Google.

 Downtown San Francisco

 So we started with downtown San Francisco.
-After driving down from the freeway we dived into a deep gorge with glass skyscrapers on both sides.
+After driving down from the freeway we got into a deep gorge with super high skyscrapers on both sides.

 San Francisco Financial District

-This is San Francisco Financial District that has grown and changed a lot since the Gold Rush when this place already was a base for trade functions.
-At that time the business people were miners that came to weigh their gold and get a quote on it.
+The Financial District of San Francisco has changed a lot since the Gold Rush when this place already was a base for trade functions.
+At that time the business people were miners that came here to weigh their gold and get a quote on it.

 On weekdays the Financial District is hectic but on weekends there’s – simply nobody.
-It’s easy to find parking space and have an urban walk in the deep canyons where the sun doesn’t even reach.
-Look upwards, aren’t these earthquake protected buildings high!
+It’s easy to find parking space and have an urban walk in the deep shady canyons protected from all sunshine.
+Looking upwards you will see how high these earthquake protected buildings are!

-This street is very different from the canyons around it.
-Market Street has mainly low historic buildings and rather looks like a traditional European high street.
-And San Francisco Market Street is one of the main shopping streets of the city.
+This is where most department stores are, making the San Francisco Market Street one of the main shopping streets of the city.

 Powell Street Cable Car Turntable

-From the Powell Street cable car end stop you can travel by cable car to Chinatown San Francisco, Nob Hill and all the way to the other side and almost to Fisherman’s Wharf.
+From the Powell Street cable car end stop you can take the cable car and travel to the Chinatown, Nob Hill and all the way to the other side of the hill where the Fisherman’s Wharf is.
 If you want to travel, simply pay the conductor.
 Cable car conductors also sell day passes.